damontecres/StashAppAndroidTV/README.md

 The app supports many devices running Android TV OS, such as the NVIDIA Shield, Amazon Fire TV devices (Fire OS 6 or greater), or Chromecast with Google TV.

 See [Device Compatibility](https://github.com/damontecres/StashAppAndroidTV/wiki/Device-Compatibility) for more information.

+## Companion plugin

+The [StashAppAndroidTV Companion](https://github.com/damontecres/StashAppAndroidTV-Companion) plugin enables additional features in the app.
+It is not required to use the app, but it is recommended especially if you run into issues.

+Currently, the plugin only supports receiving crash reports and logs from the app.
+But, this can help diagnose issues and improve the app.

 ## Contributions